She is not an AI assistant. She is the system that holds your family's life.

 What if I start relying on Clara and then the app goes away?

 Everything Clara builds is yours.
 The structure she creates lives in your account as editable records.
 If you ever stopped using the product, you would leave with a clear picture of your curriculum pacing, your routines, your chore assignments, and your schedule.
-You could export and use that information anywhere.
 Clara helps you build clarity, not dependency.

 Is this part of the "AI is going to take over everything" wave?